pedrojrv/nucml/docs/source/basic-walkthrough.rst

 Congratulations, you have performed an end-to-end ML-enhanced nuclear data evaluation using the U-233 Jezebel Benchmark.
 These are just some of the general submodules that NucML offers to help you navigate through the evaluation pipeline.
-Try going through the :ref:`Working with NucML<working-with-nucml-label>` section for more information and tutorials.
+Try going through the :ref:`Navigating the NDE<navigating-the-nde-label>` section for more information and tutorials.